 Introduction to CSS offset

 CSS offset property also termed as motion is defined as to dictate the content position part and allows an element to define in a path.
-And it supports four common values like the top, left, bottom, right.
-It defines a movement path for an element in the HTML during animation move.
-It makes use of Keyframes move for animating and the neglected values are set to their initial value.
-It helps in specifying how far the element is offset from the given position like containing box edges.
+And it supports four common values the top, left, bottom, and right.
+It defines a movement path for an element in the HTML during an animation move.
+We use Keyframes move for animating and set the neglected values to their initial value.
+This helps us specify the offset of the element from the given position, such as the edges of the containing box.

 Syntax

-The general syntax of CSS Offset is given below:
+The general syntax for CSS Offset is as follows.

 Offset: path | rotate | distance | position | anchor;